 Dry or Canned?

 It does not matter if you prefer to serve your dog dry or canned food, what matters is how your dog feels eating it.
 Look at the ingredients to make sure the food you choose has the proper nutrition.

 Dogs are a lot like humans, eating nutritious foods on a regular schedule keeps them feeling good.
 However, the difference between humans and dogs is that some breeds actually need humans to monitor their food intake.
 Young pups that eat too much too fast can actually eat themselves to death.
 This is the result of something called, “stomach turning/twisting.”

 It is important that owners do not leave heaping mounds of food for their dog to devour, especially while they are puppies.
 It is up to the owner to portion small servings throughout the day.
 It is suggested to feed your dog a healthy amount twice a day—once in the morning and once in the evening.
 Healthy dog treats between meals will serve as a good snack and a positive way to reinforce training.

 Find a healthy routine and meal plan that works best for you and your pooch and look forward to enjoying a long and healthy life together.
-For more tips in caring for your dog, be sure to check out our blog, or contact our helpful veterinary staff at Brimley-Lawrence Animal Clinic to set up an appointment today!
+For more tips in caring for your dog, be sure to check out our blog, or contact our helpful veterinary staff at our animal clinics to set up an appointment today!